Tectu/cpp-properties-website/readme.md

 # Overview
-This is the official website of the [CppProperties](https://github.com/Tectu/CppProperties).
+This is the official website of the [cpp-properties](https://github.com/Tectu/CppProperties) library.

 # Building
 This website is using [Hugo](https://gohugo.io) to generate HTML from static markdown content.